Last Updated on January 17, 2024 by Michela

 What Really Is The Bernina Express Train

-This may seem like the simplest question to address, but you may be surprised by the answer, as I was to find out in person.
+This may seem like the simplest question to address, but you may be surprised by the answer, like me!

-But you may be surprised to know that the whole train is not full of these panoramic carriages.
-Most of the trains, in fact, have only two to three Bernina Express carriages, while the rest are made up of regular train carriages.
+But you may be surprised to know that only a few of the train cars are panoramic.
+Most of the trains have only two to three Bernina Express carriages, while the rest are made up of regular train carriages.

 You wouldn’t get as expansive views taking the regional train, but you would save money on your ticket.
-You still have a window and, a major plus to me, is that this window can be opened so you can take clearer photos.
+You still have a window and – a major plus to me – this window can actually be opened, so you can take clearer photos of the surrounding landscape.